zagoritis/Robot-Perception-by-Agreement/README.md

 # HAI-Project

-Run the follorwing command on the dedicated environment terminal for dowloading the requiremetns pip install -r requirements.txt
+Run the following command on the dedicated environment terminal to download the requirements :
+" pip install -r requirements.txt "